divnix/std/docs/glossary.md

 **Cell Block**

-: An Cell Block is the specific _named type_ of a Standard (and hence: Flake) output.
+: A Cell Block is the specific _named type_ of a Standard (and hence: Flake) output.

 **Block Type**

-: A Block Type is the unnamed generic type of an Cell Block and may or may not implement Block Type Actions.
+: A Block Type is the unnamed generic type of a Cell Block and may or may not implement Block Type Actions.

 **Target**

-: A Target is the actual output of an Cell Block.
+: A Target is the actual output of a Cell Block.
 If there is only one intended output, it is called `default` by convention.

 **Action**